tigermarg/MERN_Capstone_Pokemon/frontend_pokemon/README.md

 # MERN Application Using Pokemon API and Authentication (Front-end)

 ### About
-This is the front-end repo for a full stack web application using the MERN (MongoDB, Express, React.js, Node.js) framework.
-(See below for link to backend repo).
-The application's front-end is built with React to navigate to the different pages.
-It utilizes React Hooks for application state management and interfaces directly with the server and API created using MongoDB and Mongoose.
-Using fetch, it retrieves data from the Pokemon API.
+This is the front-end for a full stack web application using the MERN (MongoDB, Express, React.js, Node.js) framework.
+The application's front-end is built with React to navigate to different pages.
+It utilizes React Hooks for application state management and interfaces directly with the server and API using MongoDB and Mongoose.
+The application connects to the Pokemon API to retrieve data using fetch.
+It also uses validation and authentication for user data.

 ### Technologies
 Windows OS, VS Code